 Understanding your credit card’s rental car insurance benefit ensures your vehicle is covered during your vacation or business trip.
 Learn more about credit card rental car insurance here.

-What is excluded from car rental insurance?
+What is excluded from rental car insurance?

 Car rental insurance often includes significant incidents — theft, accidents and natural disasters.
 Outliers involved in an accident or claim – such as towing, rental period length and road conditions – can impact coverage allowance.